Dragons Academy

 What is Dragons Academy?

-Entry is by trial and assessment.
-Accepted athletes train across all school terms for the full calendar year.
-The Academy is independent of other Dragons programs such as High School Training, Premier Volleyball League (PVL), or Queensland State Championships.
+Players must trial to be considered.
+Accepted athletes train across all four school terms for the full calendar year.
+The Academy operates independently of other Dragons programs, including High School Training (HST), Premier Volleyball League (PVL), or Queensland State Championships.

-The Academy’s purpose extends beyond technical training.
+The Academy’s goals extend beyond improving volleyball ability.
 Athletes are expected to develop discipline, resilience, teamwork, leadership, and a growth mindset.
-Discipline and mutual respect are non‑negotiable.
+Standards of discipline and mutual respect are mandatory and non‑negotiable.

 Who are the coaches?

-Former national indoor and beach volleyball representative player and coach with extensive experience across Asia.
-After moving to Australia in 2010, she identified gaps in junior development and created several pathway programs, culminating in the establishment of Dragons Academy in 2019.
-She oversees the entire program, leads the high‑tier groups, and mentors the coaching team.
+A former national indoor and beach volleyball representative with extensive coaching and playing experience across Asia.
+After relocating to Australia in 2010, she identified significant gaps in junior development pathways and built multiple programs to address them, eventually founding Dragons Academy in 2019.
+She oversees all program operations, leads the highest‑tier athlete groups, and mentors the coaching staff.

-Intermediate & Development Tier Lead Coaches – Luka King and Casey Milne
+Tier 2 and Tier 3 Lead Coaches – Luka King and Casey Milne

 How often are the training sessions?